-- must present appropriate documentation of attendance at the secondary school. - 8.
-Earn a passing grade on the international A level or O level exam in a language other than English. - 9.
+- 8. Earn a passing grade on the international A level or O level exam in a language other than English. - 9.
 If an appropriate achievement test is not available to assert proficiency, have competency verified by a faculty member associated with a California community college.
 Such verification requires that the college provide a document on letterhead asserting that the student's proficiency in the language is equivalent to two years of high school study.
 See a counselor for more information.
 Only students who have no other means to verify foreign language proficiency may pursue this option.
 Students must petition for faculty member verification through the Evaluations Office.